 Her investigative report on the "honor killing" of a young woman in Arizona was adapted into an hour-long episode of "48 Hours" on CBS News, featuring interviews with Abby discussing her findings.
 For The Wall Street Journal she currently writes "A-heds," the offbeat articles that are a defining feature of the Journal's front page.
 Her piece about a hairdo archaeologist is included in "Dogfight at the Pentagon," an A-Hed anthology.

 Her recent investigative and narrative journalism has focused on kids charged as felons for bullying, schoolgirls who escaped from Boko Haram to Oregon, survivors of a campus shooting, the controversy surrounding anti-trafficking activist Somaly Mam, gay teachers who got fired after marrying each other, the teenage sexual assault of actress AnnaLynne McCord and an Occupy Wall Street protester in jail.
 She got the first interview with Chelsea Manning, the transgender soldier who is in jail for leaking war documents.
 She has profiled former sex slaves in Cambodia, college students in the U.S. who chase Pakistani terrorists, an American teenager imprisoned for high-school sex, a funny skateboarding mail guy in New York City, a teen girl who tweeted the names of her attackers, a sex slave turned radio host and a Texas teen who got kicked out of high school after reporting she was raped.
-She has written about honor killings in America, accidental sex offenders, cyberstalkers, forced marriage, the "womb wars," a cancer charity's questionable spending, rape-kit pileups, Scientology kids, jailbirds, fearless fathers in Afghanistan and women who beat incurable diseases.
-She interviewed a teacher with a naughty past, a woman who triumphed over a runaway husband/fraudster, a New Yorker who saved two young Russian women from being forced into sexual slavery on Coney Island and two long-lost sisters reunited after four decades, thanks to Facebook and a mysterious "search angel."
+She has written about honor killings in America, accidental sex offenders, cyberstalkers, forced marriage, the "womb wars," a cancer charity's questionable spending, rape-kit pileups, Scientology kids and jailbirds.
+She interviewed a woman who triumphed over a runaway husband/fraudster, a New Yorker who saved two young Russian women from being forced into sexual slavery on Coney Island and two long-lost sisters reunited after four decades, thanks to Facebook and a mysterious "search angel."

 Selected video clips: